netbirdio/docs/misc/idp-sync/api.md

 Updates the selected parameters for a specific integration.

 Request
-- `clientSecret`: A Base64 encoded string derived from Azure Directory application client credential secret.
+- `client_secret`: A Base64 encoded string derived from Azure Directory application client credential secret.
   Encode service account JSON to base64 by using the command:
 ```shell
   echo -n <CLIENT_SECRET> | base64
 ```
--  `syncInterval`: Optional.
+-  `sync_interval`: Optional.
 Should not be less than 300 seconds.
 - `enabled`: Optional.
 Used to disable/enable the integration.

 ```shell